 Friends, I think you will really love these Thanksgiving dinner rolls.
 They are soft and flavored with garlic and Parmesan.

-They stay soft for days because of the Idaho Potatoes® in the dough, which acts like a short cut Tangzhong to hold onto moisture.
+They stay soft for days because of the Idaho Potatoes® in the dough, which acts like a shortcut Tangzhong to hold onto moisture.

 You might also enjoy my savory pumpkin bread, which is also lovely for Thanksgiving.
-And don’t miss all my bread and rolls recipes all in one place!

 I am proud to partner with the Idaho® Potato Commission to bring you this recipe for Thanksgiving dinner rolls, also known as Garlic Parmesan Pull Apart Rolls.